Am I the right owner to make my dog happy?!

 At home now in NY she is best friends with our old chocolate lab and in Philly she got along well with my sister's 3 dogs.
 (Sometimes she got rough though).

-Her other behavior issue which she drew blood on my mom a few times happens when she gets riled up outside and we can't calm her down.
+behavior issue which she drew blood on my mom a few times happens when she gets riled up outside and we can't calm her down.
 We can control it in the house but when she's free at certain times a switch goes off like and she just wants to play but she nips and hurts my mom.

 Ok, I'm so sorry, I am just rambling here!!
 Please write back whenever you can.
 I really want to do what is best for Daisy even if that means surrendering her(which will kill me).
 But, I just want her to be happy.
 Thanks!